-The Island of Sumba is part of the Lesser Sunda Islands and it is about two times as big as Bali.
-The Land of Sumba is full of limestone hills, maize, cassava and rippling savannahand so is somewhat different than some of the rest of Indonesia, thus it is a sight for tourists that want to experience a different kind of Indonesia atmosphere.
+The Island of Sumba is part of the Lesser Sunda Islands, of which Flores and Komodo are an important part.
+Sumba is about twice the area of Bali.
+It is full of limestone hills, maize, cassava and rippling savannah; it is becoming increasingly an important destination for visitors who want to experience a different kind of tropical island atmosphere.

-At this Sumba destination you will see thatched roof homes dotted around ancestral tombs, as the Sumba people still honor their ancestors with festivals and various rites, such as the annual Pasola festival.
+Sumba island is dotted by thatched roof homes surrounded by ancestral tombs; the people of Sumba honor their ancestors with festivals and various rites, such as the annual Pasola festival.

 Getting to Sumba